apache/airflow/docs/apache-airflow/howto/define_extra_link.rst

         name = "extra_link_plugin"
         operator_extra_links = [GoogleLink(), ]

-.. note:: Operator Extra Links should be registered via Airflow Plugins to work.
+.. note:: Operator Extra Links should be registered via Airflow Plugins or custom Airflow Provider to work.

 You can also add a global operator extra link that will be available to all the operators through an airflow plugin or through airflow providers.
 You can learn more about it in the